3. What is Schema

 DBA role - Contains all database system privileges

 SYS user account - The DBA role will be assigned to this account.
-All of
+All

-the base tables and views for the database's dictionary are store in this
+the base tables and views for the database's dictionary are store in

 schema and are manipulated only by ORACLE.

-SYSTEM user account - It has all the system privileges for the database
+SYSTEM user account - It has all the system privileges for the

-and additional tables and views that display administrative information
+and additional tables and views that display administrative

-and internal tables and views used by oracle tools are created using the
+and internal tables and views used by oracle tools are created using

 username.